kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 - To assert one or more resources in a cluster meet the expectations (or the opposite)
 - To run arbitrary commands or scripts

-In Chainsaw, tests are entirely declarative and created with yaml files.
+In Chainsaw, tests are entirely declarative and created with YAML files.

 ## Our first test